Understanding GED Test Requirements

 Rework - Rework model problems until they become easy for you.

 Recite - Recite each step of the process out loud to be certain you understand the process.

 Recheck - Recheck your work.
 Sometimes simple errors go unnoticed the first time around.

-Use this approach with every practice problem you come across in your study materials to ensure that you not only understand how to approach it, but can verify your work as well.
+Use this approach with every practice problem you come across in your study materials to ensure that you not only understand how to approach it but can also verify your work.
 Once you have applied this technique to each type of problem several times, solving them may become second nature.